LineiconsHQ/lineicons-react-native/README.md

-Here’s an **improved, polished, and consistent** version of the **React Native Lineicons package docs** — clear for developers, SEO-friendly, and matches the style of your updated React/Vue docs:

----

 # React Native Package for Lineicons — Essential UI Icons for React Native

 **Lineicons React Native** provides lightweight, fully customizable SVG icons as React Native components.